npicciani/myscripts/pia/README.md

 This script is especifically designed to work for mining opsin genes from transcriptomes.
 But with a different set of baitsfile, alignment and phylogenetic tree, it can be used to search for genes from other families.
-Notice that when doing that, you also need to modify the placement step by setting a new outgroup and defining the boundaries for the clade in your phylogenetic tree that corresponds to your gene family of interest as well as the outgroup to be used for rooting the tree.
+Notice that when doing that, you also need to modify the placement step by setting the outgroup to be used for rooting the tree and defining the boundaries for the clade in your phylogenetic tree that corresponds to your gene family of interest.

 You can change those as follows: